 Garmin Forerunner Series

-Review date: 11/02/2020
+Review date: Nov.
+8, 2021

 If you're looking for a gadget that knows more about you than you know about yourself, this is it.
 The list of sensors on these watches include GPS, glonass, galileo, heart rate, barometric altimeter, compass, gyroscope, accelerometer, thermometer, and pulse ox.
 All those sound super cool. super nerdy, and super all up in your business.
-Not only do these watches have a zillion sensors, they also handle your music, calendar, texts, have the ability to up your golf game (seriously), and even gives you a way to send an alert if you've fallen and can't get up.
+Not only do these watches have a zillion sensors, they also handle your music, calendar, texts, have the ability to up your golf game (seriously), and even give you a way to send an alert if you've fallen and can't get up.

-What could happen if something goes wrong
+What could happen if something goes wrong?

-What is required to sign up?
+What can be used to sign up?

-What data does it collect?
+What data does the company collect?

-How does it use this data?
+How does the company use this data?

 How can you control your data?

-What is the company’s known track record for protecting users’ data?
+What is the company’s known track record of protecting users’ data?

 Can this product be used offline?

-User friendly privacy information?
+User-friendly privacy information?